cg354/docs/docs/R/useful_R.md

 ##Regular expressions

 R regular expressions allow you to pull patterns from text.
-See the documentation for specifics.
-Here is a guide.
+See the documentation for specifics but here is an overview.

 http://www.stat.berkeley.edu/~nolan/stat133/Fall05/lectures/RegEx.html